Digital Image Correlation (DIC) – GOM ARAMIS

 The modular basic concept of the thermography systems consisting of optical, detector and interface modules allows an individual system configuration and an optimal adaptation of the performance data to the respective task.
 The light metal housings with their compact design and high protection degree (up to IP67) enable easy integration into existing systems, even in harsh industrial environments.

 Choose from more than 30 infrared camera models.
-Our product range includes entry-level cameras, professional cameras as well as universal cameras, high-end and industrial systems.
+Our product range includes includes compact and system cameras, high-end systems as well as zoom cameras and OEM solutions.

 In order to be able to combine the two measuring results, the ARAMIS 3D sensor and the IR camera are pointing to the same area of the specimen surface that is to be measured, and the image acquisition of both systems is synchronized with an electrical trigger signal.